What is a machine? – 3 idiots machine definition breakdown

 • Better speed control

-• Prevents over-heating
+• Prevents overheating

-Q. What is RPM of motor ?
+Q. What is meant by the RPM of the motor?

-Q. What is kV of motor ?
+Q. What is the kV of the motor?

-kV rating of a motor gives the idea of : At what RPM will the motor run when a certain voltage is applied.
-For e.g. If we have a motor of 1000kV and lets say the safe operating voltage range is 5V-12V.
-So if I am operating the motor at 5V, the motor will run at 5000 RPM , while, if I operate it at 12V, it will run at 12000 RPM.
+kV rating of a motor gives the idea of: At what RPM will the motor run when a certain voltage is applied.
+For e.g. If we have a motor of 1000kV and let’s say the safe operating voltage range is 5V-12V.
+So if I am operating the motor at 5V, the motor will run at 5000 RPM, while if I operate it at 12V, it will run at 12000 RPM.

-How to choose kV of motor ?
+How to choose the kV of the motor?

 (Look through the specifications/description section of the product’s page for thrust value)

-4. Choosing Appropriate Propeller :
+4. Choosing Appropriate Propeller:

 Dimensions of Propeller

-Diameter : The end to end length of the propeller.
+Diameter: The end-to-end length of the propeller.
 Mainly responsible for the rotary motion

-Notation : Example : 10×4.5 propeller implies diameter = 10 in & pitch = 4.5 in
+Notation : Example : 10×4.5 propeller implies diameter = 10 inches and pitch = 4.5 inches

-How to select a Propeller ?
+How to select a Propeller?

-Again recall the type of flying chosen for your aircraft.
+Again, recall the type of flying chosen for your aircraft.
 Based on that, we need to fix the size of the propeller.

 RC Airplane Series – All Articles (You are at Part – 4 !)